- Table of Contents

 Overview: Local tour guides are experts in their city, town, or region.
 They offer a personal perspective on the area, sharing insights into its culture, traditions, and everyday life.
 These guides are often residents of the area they guide, providing an authentic experience.

-Skills Required: In-depth knowledge of local history, attractions, and culture is crucial.
-Additionally, these guides must stay updated on current events, trends, and new developments in their area.
+Skills Required: These guides must have in-depth knowledge of local history, attractions, and culture.
+Additionally, they must stay updated on current events, trends, and new developments in their area.

 Examples: Conducting walking tours in New York City, leading market tours in Marrakech, or offering village tours in rural France.